34 R6

 4

-disconnect() guards against calling DBI::dbDisconnect() on an already-closed connection β€” important because finalize() and shiny::onStop() may both attempt cleanup.
+disconnect() guards against calling DBI::dbDisconnect() on an already-closed connection — important because finalize() and shiny::onStop() may both attempt cleanup.

 5

-finalize() is R6’s garbage-collection hook; it is called when the object is garbage-collected.
+finalize() is {R6}’s garbage-collection hook; it is called when the object is garbage-collected.
 In practice onStop() disconnects first, but finalize() is a safety net.

 6

 load_data() is private; callers cannot invoke it directly.
-It joins two SQLite tables with dbplyr, applies a minimum-reviews pre-filter, then collects the result into a plain data frame that lives in memory for the lifetime of the session.
+It joins two SQLite tables with dbplyr, applies a minimum-reviews pre-filter, then collects the result into a plain data frame that lives in memory for the lifetime of the session. {R6}’s reference semantics mean this single all_movies data frame is shared efficiently across all method calls without copying.

 %%{init: {'theme': 'neutral', 'themeVariables': { 'fontFamily': 'monospace', "fontSize":"13px"}}}%%